-Effective as of January 1, 2024, Mr. Mullens receives compensation in the amount of \$5,000 per month as compensation for the services provided in his capacity as Executive Chairman of the Corporation.
+Effective as of January 1, 2024, Mr. Mullens received cash compensation in the amount of \$5,000 per month as compensation for the services provided in his capacity as Executive Chairman of the Corporation.
+This arrangement was suspended effective May 31, 2024.
 Mr. Mullens is not party to a formal agreement with the Corporation and accordingly is not entitled to any payment upon a change of control or termination without cause.